 The following describes the terms that apply to participation in the SoFi Checking and Savings direct deposit promotion (the “Direct Deposit Promotion”) offered by SoFi Bank, N.A, Member FDIC (“SoFi”).

-Eligible Participants: All new and existing members without any history of direct deposit transactions into their SoFi Checking and Savings account are eligible for the Direct Deposit Promotion.
+Eligible Participants: All new and existing members without any history of direct deposit transactions into their SoFi Checking and Savings account are eligible to earn a cash bonus of either $50 OR $300 under the Direct Deposit Promotion.
 Members who previously enrolled in direct deposit into either SoFi Money or SoFi Checking and Savings, whether currently still enrolled or not, do not qualify for this Direct Deposit Promotion.
 Bonuses are limited to one per SoFi Checking and Savings account.
 In the case of a joint account, only the primary account holder (the member who signed up first) is eligible for a bonus.
 Member must have an open SoFi Checking account in good standing at the time of the bonus payment.

 Total Direct Deposit Amount in Direct Deposit Bonus Period